 are easily corrected.
 Below is a general overview of the more common

 things missed, or done improperly when installing a Ceiling Fan.
-If you

 Motor size is the key to quality.
 Over time, it is not uncommon for smaller

 motors to develop sounds that are unrepairable.
 Below are a few tips that may

 help determine if that is the case.

 Switching: The use of a dimmer or rheostat

 wall control on the motor will cause any ceiling fan to "Hum".
 Ceiling Fan

 motors need to be run from a switch that has set speeds.
 SW95 or SW90 are

 switches that will work with most brands.

 Mounting: Anything not tightened properly may